sara-sabr/ITStrategy/_pages/en/strategies-actions.md

 #### Measurement

-- IT teams must collects data throughout the value stream
+- IT teams must collect data throughout the value stream
 - IT teams must established Work In Progress (WIP) limits based on team capacity and cognitive load
 - IT teams must make collected data and project status visible to the business